pimlie/nodejs.sh/README.md

 An array of npm packages that should be globally installed when a new node container has been created.
 When specified as `npmPackages_${nodeId}` then the npm packages will only be installed for the _$nodeId_ container

+- `afterCreate_${nodeId}`

+A bash function that is called after the container has been created.
+Use this to eg set a global git username or copy npm credentials (see example below)

 Example config:
 ```
 # /etc/nodejs-sh.conf